 The women’s version is 17.5 degrees and its colorways are black, silver and lime green similar to the epic flash.

 Buying a 4-wood can definitely help you improve your scores and manage the course better.
-Although it isn’t the most popular club in people’s bags, its combination of higher spin and easier usability compared to other woods can help you from different situations such as in the fairway or from off the tee.
+Although it isn’t the most popular club in people’s bags, its combination of higher spin and easier usability compared to other woods can help you in different situations such as in the fairway or from off the tee.

-Be sure to comment in the queries your thoughts and experiences with 4-woods and your favorite brand of woods to use.
+Be sure to comment in the queries with your thoughts and experiences with 4-woods and your favorite brand of woods to use.

 Callaway, Titleist, Ping, Cobra, TaylorMade, Adams, Srixon, Bridgestone, Reload, Niklaus, and Wilson are a few of the most trusted brands that sell 4 wood golf clubs.
 These brands have come up with additional loft, small-sized heads, and shallower faces.
 All these brands, with their quality 4 wood golf clubs, allow golfers to strike the ball cleanly from longer distances.

 What is the difference between a 4 wood and a 4 hybrid?

 The difference between the 4 wood and a 4 hybrid is in their loft.
 The stock loft in 4 wood is 17 degrees, while the loft is 21-242 degrees in 4 hybrids.
 Also, a 4 hybrid goes about 120-171 yards, while a 4 wood can go as high as 110-220 yards.
 However, 4 wood is a versatile club from the tee or off the deck.
 As compared to a 4 wood club, a 4 hybrid is versatile and easier to hit off the turf.

 Which is better for beginners; a 4 wood or 5 wood?